eTilbudsavis/native-android-sdk/README.md

 Really easy, huh?

 The request listener implements two methods: `onSuccess` and `onError`.
-Both takes a response (some status code), and an object, typically in JSON or String format, containing the requested data.
+Both takes a response (some HTTP status code), and an object, typically in JSON or String format, containing the requested data.
 The `onSuccess` callback is only fired on HTTP status code 200, all others go to `onError`.
 The syntax of a response is like this: